sammy-kablammy/.config/quick_reference/neovim_quick_reference.md

 dude. you can use :TOhtml to convert the entire current buffer into html with line numbers and everything. i don't know where to use this but that is super rad.

+to change the filetype of the current buffer (useful for when you have a temporary vim instance open and don't want to save the file), use the `setf` command.